tlswg/tls13-spec/draft-ietf-tls-tls13.md

   the server's long-term key.  [{{certificate}}]

 CertificateVerify:
-: a signature over the entire handshake using the public key in the Certificate message.
+: a signature over the entire handshake using the private key corresponding to the public key in the Certificate message.
 This message is omitted if the endpoint is not authenticating via a certificate. [{{certificate-verify}}]

 Finished:
 : a MAC (Message Authentication Code) over the entire handshake.